w3f/educhain/docs/collator.md

 Assuming you plan on using the [`collator-selection`](https://paritytech.github.io/polkadot-sdk/master/pallet_collator_selection/index.html) pallet (which is typically the default in most of the templates, and it is also what Educhain uses), there are two terms you need to be familiar with:

 - **Candidates** - Accounts that have registered for becoming collators typically by bonding a deposit.
 These accounts receive authorization to collate if they meet the requirements set by the network.
 This ensures a permissionless way of registering to becoming a collator.
-- **Invulnerables** - Accounts that are *guaranteed* to participate in block production, irrespective of the boding requirements.
+- **Invulnerables** - Accounts that are *guaranteed* to participate in block production, irrespective of the bonding requirements.
 If the collator selection mechanism is Aura, they will participate in block production round-robin style.

 Candidates can add or remove themselves from collation on a live network. **Invulnerables**, however, can only be added or removed through an account with sudo or root privileges.
 They are also usually specified in the chain spec as the "bootnodes".
 It is wise to add at least one collator in your chain_spec - and one that you can start easily.
 That way you can always gurantee a collator that can produce blocks.